HeringtonPress/Systems/GURPS/GURPS-Micro.md

 “†” means the weapon requires two hands.
 If you have at least 1.5 times the listed ST (round up), you can use a weapon like this one-handed, but it becomes unready after you attack with it.
 If you have at least twice the listed ST, you can wield it one-handed with no readiness penalty.

 “‡” means the weapon requires two hands and becomes unready after you attack with it, unless you have at least 1.5 times the listed ST (round up).
-To use it one-handed without it becoming unready, you need at least three times the listed ST.
+To use it one-handed without it becoming unready, you need at least 3 times the listed ST.

 **Bows, Crossbows, and ST**: Bows and crossbows have their own ST, which you must specify when you buy such a weapon.
 The ST in the table is the lowest possible value.
 Use the weapon’s rated ST instead of your ST to determine range and damage.
 You can always use a weapon that’s weaker than you.
 You can use a stronger crossbow with no penalty, but it will take longer to cock (see Reloading).
 ## Melee Weapon Table